huakehe/BERTScore_and_COMET_blog/MT Blog.md

 ### Effectiveness
 To test the effectiveness of COMET, the authors trained 3 MT translations models that target different types of human judgment (DA, HTER, and MQM) from the corresponding datasets: the QT21 corpus, the WMT DARR corpus, and the MQM corpus.
 Two Estimator models and one Translation Ranking model are trained.
 One regressed on HTER (COMET-HTER) is trained with the QT21 corpus, and another model regressed on MQM (COMET-MQM) is trained with the MQM corpus.
 COMET-RANK is trained with the WMT DARR corpus.
-The evaluation method employed is the official Kendall’s Tau-like formulation:
+The evaluation method of how  employed is the official Kendall’s Tau-like formulation: ??????????????
 <p align="center">
   <img width="250" src="img/comet_e1.png">
 </p>

-As shown in table x1, for seven in eight language pair evaluation with English as source, COMET-RANK outperforms all other evaluation systems to a significant extent, including BLERU, two encoder models of BERTScore, and its two Estimator models.
-Similarly, for the language pair evaluation with English as target, COMET also exceeds the other metrics in performance.
+As shown in table x1, for as much as seven in eight language pair evaluation with English as source, COMET-RANK outperforms all other evaluation systems, including BLERU, two encoder models of BERTScore, and its two Estimator models, to a large extent.
+Similarly, for the language pair evaluation with English as target, COMET also exceeds the other metrics in performance. ???????????more?
 <p align="center">
   <img src="img/comet_e2.png">
 </p>